 General observations

 From 1900 to 2017, PSU Entomology handled a total of 4,491 submission packets consisting of 7,132 tick specimens.
-Twenty-four species were identified, although there were many specimens (need number) that were not identifiable to species due (Table 1).
+Twenty-four species were identified, although there were many specimens (n=355) that were not identifiable to species due to specimen damage (Table 1).
 There were five species of ticks that accounted for the majority (91%) of the total count: Dermacentor variabilis (n = 3172), Ixodes scapularis (n = 1899), Ixodes cookei (n = 897), Rhipicephalus sanguineus (n = 332), and Amblyomma americanum (n=196).
-These five species are of medical and/or veterinary significance as vectors of tick-borne zoonoses including Lyme Disease (LD), tick-borne relapsing fever (Borrelia miyamotoi), (Babesia microti), (Anaplasma phagocytophilum), hrlichiosis (Ehrlichia spp.), Rocky Mountain Spotted Fever (RMSF), and Powassan Encephalitis Virus.
+These five species are of medical and/or veterinary significance as vectors of tick-borne zoonoses including Lyme Disease (LD), tick-borne relapsing fever (Borrelia miyamotoi), babesiosis (Babesia microti), anaplasmosis (Anaplasma phagocytophilum), human ehrlichiosis (Ehrlichia spp.), Rocky Mountain Spotted Fever (RMSF), and Powassan Encephalitis Virus.
 Other tick species that were represented in at least 100 submissions were Dermacentor albipictus (n = 107), Ixodes dentatus (n = 120), and Ixodes texanus (n= 111).
 Soft tick specimens were also submitted, but at low frequencies.
 This was probably not representative of the soft tick load in Pennsylvania, but rather reflective of the hosts from which they were obtained (birds or bats).

 Multiple species within the genera Ixodes and Dermacentor were widely distributed across Pennsylvania (I. scapularis, I. cookei, D. andersoni, and D. albipictus).
-Other species in the genera Amblyomma, Argas, Carios (Ornithodoros), and Haemaphysalis were not as widely distributed, possibly because these species are not commonly encountered or because the specimens introduced from their native geographic ranges.
+Other species in the genera Amblyomma, Argas, Carios (Ornithodoros), and Haemaphysalis were not as widely distributed, possibly because these species are not commonly encountered or because the specimens were introduced from their native geographic ranges.
 For example, we only had four submissions of Argas cooleyi and A. persicus.

 Table 1: The total submissions to the Frost Entomological Museum from 1900 to 1970s, and to the Department of Entomology from 1989-2017.
 We included known hosts from our database.
 For submissions in which the ticks were not attached to a host, we recorded the host as “unknown”.